District of Columbia Legal Age Of Consent (Legal Age for Consensual Sex)

 What happens if I violate the District of Columbia Age of Consent?

-If you engage in sexual activity with a minor who is under the District of Columbia Age of Consent of 16, you can be prosecuted under District of Columbia sexual abuse laws and charged with crimes ranging from sexual assault to first degree rape, regardless of whether or not the sexual acts were consensual.
+If you engage in sexual activity with a minor who is under the District of Columbia Age of Consent of 18, you can be prosecuted under District of Columbia sexual abuse laws and charged with crimes ranging from sexual assault or statutory rape to first degree rape, regardless of whether or not the sexual acts were consensual.
 Depending on the charges, conviction can carry penalties ranging from one to fifty years in prison and registration as a sex offender .

 What happens if I travel to a state where the Age of Consent is lower?